Criterion for a state to be distillable via stochastic incoherent operations: Introduction

-In this paper, we solve the above problem.
-In other words, we find the necessary and sufficient conditions under which a coherent state can be distilled into a pure coherent state via stochastic incoherent operations (sIO).
-With this result, we further show that a state $\rho$ is n-distillable via stochastic incoherent operations if and only if it is 1-distillable, the set of distillable states via stochastic maximally incoherent operations is identical to the set of distillable states via stochastic incoherent operations, and we analyze the reason why stochastic incoherent operations is stronger than stochastic strictly incoherent operations when we use them to distill a coherent state.
+In this paper, we solve the above question.
+In other words, we find the necessary and sufficient conditions under which a coherent state can be distilled into a pure coherent state via stochastic incoherent operations (sIOs).
+This result can help us examine some consequences and solve some other open questions: (1) We show that any $2$-dimensional coherent state is distillable via sIO if and only if it is a pure coherent state.
+(2) We show that a state $\rho$ is n-distillable via sIO if and only if it is 1-distillable, which is an interesting problem in the resource theories.
+(3) We show that the set of distillable states via stochastic maximally incoherent operations is identical to the set of distillable states via sIO, which is an open question in Refs. \cite{Fang,Fang1}.
+Finally, we analyze the reason why sIO is stronger than stochastic strictly incoherent operations when we use them to distill a coherent state.

 This paper is organized as follows.
-In Sec.~\ref{II}, we recall some notions of the quantum resource theory of coherence.
-In Sec.~\ref{III}, we present the the necessary and sufficient conditions under which a mixed state can be distilled into a pure coherent state via stochastic incoherent operations.
-In Sec.~\ref{IV}, we present three corollaries about the necessary and sufficient conditions.
-Section \ref{V} is our conclusions and remarks.
+In Sec.~\ref{II}, we recall some notions of the resource theory of coherence.
+In Secs.~\ref{III} and ~\ref{IV}, we present the necessary and sufficient conditions under which a mixed state can be distilled into a pure coherent state via sIO and give the explicit distillation protocol.
+In Sec.~\ref{V}, we present three corollaries about the necessary and sufficient conditions.
+Section \ref{VI} contains our remarks and conclusions.